 Public IP Assignment to Load Balancer

 Instead of assigning a public IP address directly to a virtual machine, you can assign it to a load balancer.
-Like this, any virtual machine added to the load balancer back-end pool will use the public IP assigned to it for outbound network traffic.
+In this way, any virtual machine added to the load balancer back-end pool will use the public IP assigned to it for outbound network traffic.

 This approach is recommended if there is a real need to use a Load Balancer to balance inbound network traffic across multiple virtual machines.
 This also allows you to limit the number of public IPs required, configuring multiple virtual machines behind the same load balancer.